kdm9/dna-proto-workflow/README.md

 ### Create a branch

 Change to the repository directory on your computer (if you are not already there):
-> NOTE: you can't change the name of the directory.
+> NOTE: Don't change the name of this directory!

 ```
 cd dna-proto-workflow